Hamiltonian analysis for linearly acceleration-dependent Lagrangians: Ostrogradski-Hamiltonian approach

 \subsection{Hamiltonian equations}

 The Hamiltonian equations are obtained in the standard way.
 First,

 i.e., $u^\mu$ are nothing but the accelerations which were not possible to solve out from~(\ref{eq:P1}).
-Notice that Eq.~(\ref{eq:u}) is reduced to the equations of motion (\ref{eq:eom1}) when $u^\mu$ is inserted.
+Notice that Eq.~(\ref{eq:u}) is reduced to the eom~(\ref{eq:eom1}) when $u^\mu$ is inserted.
 The second Hamilton equation for $\dot{x}^\mu$ is a mere identity